- Children Diagnosed With Cancer: Financial and Insurance Issues

 - To learn more

-Keeping employer-sponsored health insurance coverage when you leave your job
+Keeping employer-sponsored health insurance coverage

 There are federal laws which give people the chance to continue employer-sponsored medical insurance coverage (including for their children) when a person has a qualifying event (defined below in the COBRA section).
+For many people COBRA can be a good option, but for others it may cost less to buy an individual plan to cover yourself and your family on the state health insurance marketplace.
+You may also qualify for financial help in buying a marketplace plan, especially if your family income has dropped with the job loss.

 COBRA (Consolidated Omnibus Budget and Reconciliation Act of 1986)